 Say that you are using the Practice program and want to add a new entry or change an existing one.

 This will make it easier to find the entry you want to change or the Bid_Order code to use for a new entry.
-If you are changing an entry, click on it to get the programs attention, then double-click it to load it into the input boxes at the bottom of the screen.
+To change an entry, click on the gray box at the far left of the line to load it into the input boxes at the bottom of the screen.

 When you click on an input box, help for using it appears in the white box across the bottom of the screen.
 For more help, you can click on the Help menu and bring up a tutorial.